jjallaire/draftpod/src/components/guide/articles/multi-player.md

 ### Getting Started

 To use draftpod for a multi-player draft you'll need to specify exactly what paper _cardpool_ you are drafting from.
 This is so that the packs built for the draft accurately reflect the paper cards you have on hand.
-There are a number of techniques for assembling a cardpool which are covered in the [Creating a Set Cube](/guide#set-cubes/) You'll need to consult this article before hosting a multi-player draft, but for remainder of this article we'll assume that we already have a cardpool to draft from.
+There are a number of techniques for assembling a cardpool which are covered in the [Draft Cardpools](/guide#cardpools/) article.
+You'll need to consult this article before hosting a multi-player draft, but for remainder of this article we'll assume that we already have a cardpool to draft from.

 To start a new multi-player draft, go to the [Draft](/draft/) page, select the set you want to draft from and the _cardpool_ are drafting from, then choose **Multiple Players**: